ElijahCuff/Spirit-Session-for-Android/README.md

 • Build as normal

 #### Notes
-• App has not had permission acceptance added yet, so permissions must be manually toggled in the system app settings
+• App has basic permission acceptance

 ### History
 This application was designed as an educational project toward afterlife communication apps and their legitimacy for claims on usability.